AdobeDocs/experience-manager-cloud-service.zh-Hant/help/sites-cloud/integrating/integration-adobe-target-ims.md

 1. Select **OK** on the message, followed by **OK** on the dialog to confirm the configuration.

-1. You can now proceed to [Adding a Target Framework](/help/sites-administering/target-configuring.md#adding-a-target-framework) to configure ContextHub or ClientContext parameters that will be sent to Target.
+1. You can now proceed to [Adding a Target Framework](/help/sites-administering/target-configuring.md#adding-a-target-framework) to configure ContextHub or ClientContext parameters that are sent to Target.
 Note this may not be required for exporting AEM Experience Fragments to Target.

 ### Tenant ID and Client Code {#tenant-client}